 Missouri schools in the first year of implementation with students (Emerging) can request a SET.
 The Schoolwide Evaluation Tool (SET) is one fidelity measure (Sugai, G., Lewis-Palmer, T., Todd, A. & Horner, R., 2005).
-It is a research-validated instrument that is designed to assess and evaluate the critical features of school-wide positive behavior support.
+It is a research-validated instrument that is designed to evaluate the critical features of school-wide positive behavior support.
 The SET was designed to determine:

-- ► The extent to which schools are already using SW-PBS, - ▶ If training and technical assistance efforts result in change when using SW-PBS, and - ▶ If use of SW-PBS procedures is related to valued change in the safety, social culture, and violent behavior in schools.
+- ► The extent to which schools are already using SW-PBS, - ► If training and technical assistance efforts result in change when using SW-PBS, and - ► If use of SW-PBS procedures are related to valued change in the safety, social culture, and violent behavior in schools.

 The SET produces a summary score that provides a general index of school-wide implementation.
-A common metric for reporting SET results is "80%/80%".
+The criterion for implementation fidelity is typically set at "80%/80%".
 The first 80 represents schools scoring 80% on the general index and the second 80 is a score of 80% on the specific index for teaching behavioral expectations.
 Schools scoring 80%/80% or above are implementing schoolwide positive behavior support at a universal or Tier 1 level with fidelity.
 (Todd, Lewis-Palmer, Horner, Sugai, Sampson & Phillips, 2003).

-268 schools participated in the SET process during 2012-2013.
-256 of those schools met the 80%/80% criteria for fidelity of implementation.
-SET by feature scores for schools that demonstrated fidelity of implementation showed improvements across all features except monitor and evaluate..
+262 schools participated in the SET process during 2013-2014.
+251 (95.8%) of those schools met the 80%/80% criteria for fidelity of implementation.
+SET by feature scores for schools that demonstrated fidelity of implementation showed improvements across all features during the 2013-2014 school year.

-In the 12 schools that did not attain fidelity criteria of 80%/80%, five of seven SET features demonstrated improvement.
+In the 11 schools that did not attain fidelity criteria of 80%/80%, all of the SET features demonstrated a decline.
 These data also provided MO SW-PBS with information indicating areas to improve the MO SW-PBS training curriculum.
 Feature areas scored below 80% were considered by the statewide team as areas for improvement.